 More than 9 in 10 (91%) teachers have faced barriers preventing them from accessing continuing professional development (CPD).
 The School Snapshot Survey by the DfE cites the cost of CPD and lack of time as the biggest obstacles.

-The survey, carried out last summer and involving more than 1,000 teachers, demonstrates the barriers that teachers are facing in accessing CPD.
+The survey, involving more than 1,000 teachers, demonstrates the barriers that teachers are facing in accessing CPD.

 - 70% said the problem was the cost of CPD.

 - 51% said they did not have the time to take up professional development courses.

 - 32% said they did not have time to look for CPD.

 - 29% of teachers said there was a lack of good quality CPD locally.

 - 14% said there was a lack of good quality CPD in their school.

 - 11% had not accessed CPD because they had not found it helpful in the past.

 - 4% of teachers mentioned that a lack of lesson cover was a barrier.

 This is despite the government urging school leaders in more recent years to make CPD an area of priority.
 In July 2016, the DfE published Standards for Teachers’ Professional Development.